 So this one obviously goes with #28, but it’s something I struggled with a lot growing up.
 Learning stuff, or being forced to learn stuff I wasn’t interested in (ahem, school), was always such a bore to me.
 But as an adult, and as someone who wants to keep improving, it’s almost a necessity.
 I think learning new things, much like doing tasks you don’t want to do but know you should do, is easier when it’s your idea.
 It’s also kind of like exercise.
 You know it’s good for you, and you don’t always want to do it, but by flexing and training weak muscles you get stronger and it’s so rewarding and fulfilling afterward!
 When I decided to learn how to code I chose Skillcrush since one of their packages offered lifetime access to all of their classes!
 A great value to me since I like to learn gradually, taking my time piece by piece, repeating material and tasks as I need rather than cramming it all into one sitting and immediately forgetting.

-Little kids are just funny miniatures who don’t give a Funyun about saying what they think.
+Little kids are just funny miniatures who don’t give a flip about saying what they think.
 There is something to be said about always indulging our childish enthusiasm for life.
-This is funny.
-This is long but funny too.

 She is the savviest 81 year old I know.
 She’s always got updates to share and questions to ask about her iPhone or her wifi setup.
 I love her long texts because I know she spends time on them and I appreciate her desire to share as much as she can in one message.
 She’s a busy body and gets easily side-tracked, so it’s fun to hear about all the things going on in her world.
 I will most likely be a lot like her when I’m old.
 Busy and bossy and always ready to learn new things.